-Regarding the estimation of emissions and removals from Forest Land, the IPCC has released extensive Guidance and Guidelines (IPCC, 2019a, 2006a, 2003), that Gabon takes into account for the development of its FRL.
+Regarding the estimation of emissions and removals from Forest Land, the IPCC has released extensive Guidance and Guidelines (IPCC, 2003, 2006c, 2019a), that Gabon takes into account for the development of its FRL.

-Gabon is mainly collecting information at Tier 2 and Approach 3 level.
-In terms of Emissions Factors, national data-sets include carbon stock data from Gabon's NRI which currently consists of a series of 104 permanent 1 ha plots (see Section 10.2.1.1) and logging Emissions Factors collected from twelve logging concessions as part of three separate studies (Ellis et al., 2019; Medjibe et al., 2013, 2011) (see Section 10.2.3) and logging Emissions Factors collected from twelve logging concessions as part of three separate studies (Ellis et al., 2019; Medjibe et al., 2013, 2011) (see Section 10.2.310.2.2).
+Gabon is mainly collecting information at Tier 2 and Tier 3 level.
+In terms of Emissions Factors, national data-sets include carbon stock data from Gabon's NRI which currently consists of a series of 104 permanent 1 ha plots (see Section 10.2.1.1) and logging Emissions Factors collected from twelve logging concessions as part of three separate studies (Ellis et al., 2019; Medjibe et al., 2013, 2011) (see Section 10.2.4).